One Day in CharlotteAAA editors suggest these activities for a great short vacation experience.

 Locals flock to Alexander Michael's (401 W. 9th St.), a storefront-turned-tavern.
 You'll want to order the “What It Is,” a blackened chicken dish served with Cajun cream sauce over a bed of pasta.
 The wine menu is limited, so order a pint of local craft beer.

-End the night at Epicentre , a hub of shopping, dining and entertainment at 210 E. Trade St. Do a little bowling, catch a flick at the dine-in theater or take in the dueling pianos at Howl at the Moon.
+End the night at Epicentre , 210 E. Trade St., where you'll still find shopping, dining and entertainment.
+Do a little bowling, catch a flick at the theater or grab a late-night snack.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.